top of page

 📍Higashiyama | Radiant Stillness

-A sub-temple of Tōfuku-ji founded in 1391, Kōmyō-in’s dry gravel garden was reimagined in 1939 by landscape legend Mirei Shigemori.
-The raked lines evoke Buddha’s halo—an exercise in minimalism that somehow feels limitless.
+A sub-temple of Tōfuku-ji, founded in 1391, Kōmyō-in’s dry gravel garden was reimagined in 1939 by landscape legend Mirei Shigemori.
+The raked lines evoke Buddha’s halo—an exercise in minimalism that somehow captures a sense of calm that feels limitless.

 Chef in plaid shirt and apron prepares food in cozy Japanese kitchen, surrounded by dishes and decor.
 Dim lighting creates a relaxed mood.